smth-for/db-minio-volume-backup/README.md

 Image created to backup mongodb, files and minio on S3 compatible

-To backup one or more volumes, folders, files, map them in `/backupVolume` folder
+To backup one or more volumes, folders, files, map them in `/backupVolume` folder Logs are in `/logs` folder and are rotated every 5 days

 Docker environment: